jooyung/joyWorks/MD/2012-Pro Csharp 5.0 And The NET 4.5 Framework-6e-Andrew Troelsen.md

 ___
 # 8. Working with Interfaces
 ## Understanding Interface Types
+An _**interface**_ is nothing more than a named set of _**abstract members**_.

+[W] `Said another way`, an interface expresses a behavior that a given class or structure may choose to support.
 ### Interface Types vs. Abstract Base Classes
+Interfaces, on the other hand, contain *only* abstract member definitions.

+However, with this update, every derived class (Circle, Hexagon, and ThreeDCircle) must now provide a concrete implementation of this function, even if it makes no sense to do so.
 ## Defining Custom Interfaces
+Unlike a class, interfaces never specify a base class (not even System.Object; however, as you will see later in this chapter, an interface can specify base interfaces.)

+[W] Interfaces do not `bring much to the table` until they are implemented by a class or structure.
 ## Implementing an Interface
+[W] Understand that implementing an interface is an `all-or-nothing proposition`.

+[W] However, if you are implementing an interface that defines ten members (such as the IDbConnection interface shown earlier), the type is now responsible for `fleshing out` the details of all ten abstract members.
 ## Invoking Interface Members at the Object Level
 ### Obtaining Interface References: The as Keyword
 ### Obtaining Interface References: The is Keyword